mkrandhawa/Dice_Game/README.md

 # Dice_Game
 Small game interactive game

-This game has been created using HTML, CSS, and JavaScript.
+This game has been created using HTML, CSS, and JavaScript, as part of the 2023 Bootcamp.
 On each refresh, it checks which player has the highest number and announces the winner on the screen.